Economy of Europe: Economic development

-Pre–1945: Industrial growth
+Pre-1945: Industrial growth

 Prior to World War II, Europe's major financial and industrial states were the United Kingdom, France and Germany.
 The Industrial Revolution, which began in Britain, spread rapidly across Europe, and before long the entire continent was at a high level of industry.
 World War I briefly led to the industries of some European states stalling, but in the run-up to World War II Europe recovered well and was competing with the ever-increasing economic might of the United States of America.

 However, World War II caused the destruction of most of Europe's industrial centres and much of the continent's infrastructure was laid to waste.

 1945–1992: The Cold War era

 Following World War II, European governments were in tatters.
-Many non-Socialist European governments moved to link their economies, laying the foundation for what would become the European Union.
+Many non-Socialist European governments moved to integrate their economies, laying the foundation for what would become the European Union.
 This meant a huge increase in shared infrastructure and cross-border trade.
-Whilst these European states rapidly improved their economies, by the 1980s, the economy of the COMECON was struggling, mainly due to the massive cost of the Cold War.
+Whilst these European states rapidly improved their economies, by the 1980s, the state-run economies of the COMECON group were struggling, mainly due to the massive cost of the Cold War.
 The GDP and the living standards of Central and Eastern European states were lower than in other parts of Europe.

 The European Community grew from 6 original members following World War II, to 12 in this period.

 Average living standards in Europe rose significantly during the post-war period, as characterised by these findings: